Canasta, a game of the Rummy family was the most popular American game in the early 1950s.

 Jokers and deuces are wild.
 A wild card is melded only with natural cards and then becomes a card of that same rank.

 Partnerships may be determined by drawing cards from the deck.
-The player drawing the highest card has choice of seats, plays first in the first deal, and has the player drawing the second-highest card as his partner.
+The player drawing the highest card has choice of seats, plays first in the first deal, and has the player drawing the second-highest card as their partner.
 In drawing, the cards rank: A (high), K, Q, J, 10, 9, 8, 7, 6, 5, 4, 3, 2.
 Jokers are void.
 Only for the draw, suits rank: Spades (high), hearts, diamonds, clubs.
 Players drawing equal cards or jokers must draw again.
 A player drawing more than one card or one of the four cards at either end of the deck, must draw again.
 Partners sit opposite each other.

 The Shuffle and Cut